-In the third quarter of 2018, revenues were positively impacted on a quarter to quarter basis by the inclusion of a partial quarter of operations from our acquisition of MacroPoint and a full quarter of operations from our acquisitions of ShipRush and PCSTrac.
-Revenues in the third quarter of 2018 were also positively impacted on a quarter to quarter basis by the strengthening of the euro, Canadian dollar and British pound sterling compared to the US dollar.
-Operating expenses increased because of the partial quarter of operations from our acquisition of MacroPoint and a full quarter of operations from our acquisition of MacroPoint and a full quarter of operations from our acquisitions of ShipRush and PCSTrac.
-Operating expenses in the third quarter were also negatively impacted on a quarter to quarter basis by the strengthening of the euro, Canadian dollar and British pound sterling compared to the US dollar.
+In the third quarter of 2018, revenues were positively impacted by the inclusion of a partial quarter of operations from our acquisition of MacroPoint and a full quarter of operations from our acquisitions of ShipRush and PCSTrac.
+Revenues in the third quarter of 2018 were also positively impacted by the strengthening of the euro, Canadian dollar and British pound sterling compared to the US dollar.
+Operating expenses increased because of the partial quarter of operations from our acquisition of MacroPoint and a full quarter of operations from our acquisitions of ShipRush and PCSTrac.
+Operating expenses in the third quarter were also negatively impacted by the strengthening of the euro, Canadian dollar and British pound sterling compared to the US dollar.
 Net income was lowered in the third quarter of 2018 by the inclusion of a partial period of amortization as a result of our acquisition of MacroPoint and a full quarter of amortization from our acquisitions of ShipRush and PCSTrac.
-Net income was also lowered as a result of restructuring expense recognized in the third quarter of 2018 restructuring plan.
+Net income was also lowered as a result of restructuring expense recognized in the third quarter of 2018 from our fiscal 2018 restructuring plan.

-In the second quarter of 2018, revenues and gross margin were positively impacted on a quarter to quarter basis by the inclusion of a partial quarter of operations from our acquisitions of ShipRush and PCSTrac.
-Revenues in the second quarter of 2018 were also positively impacted on a quarter to quarter basis by the strengthening of the euro, Canadian dollar, British pound sterling and Swedish krona compared to the US dollar.
-Operating expenses increased because of the partial quarter of 2018 were also negatively impacted on a quarter to quarter basis by the strengthening and PCSTrac.
-Operating expenses in the second quarter of 2018 were also negatively impacted on a quarter to quarter basis by the strengthening of the euro, Canadian dollar, Swedish krona and British pound sterling compared to the US dollar.
+In the second quarter of 2018, revenues and gross margin were positively impacted by the inclusion of a partial quarter of operations from our acquisitions of ShipRush and PCSTrac.
+Revenues in the second quarter of 2018 were also positively impacted by the strengthening of the euro, Canadian dollar, British pound sterling and Swedish krona compared to the US dollar.
+Operating expenses increased because of the partial quarter of operations from our acquisitions of ShipRush and PCSTrac.
+Operating expenses in the second quarter of 2018 were also negatively impacted by the strengthening of the euro, Canadian dollar, Swedish krona and British pound sterling compared to the US dollar.
 Net income was lowered by additional amortization as a result of the acquisitions of ShipRush and PCSTrac in the second quarter of 2018.

-In the first quarter of 2018, revenues and gross margin were positively impacted on a quarter to quarter basis by the inclusion of a full quarter of operations from our acquisitions of 4Solutions Information Technology Pty Ltd. ("4Solutions") and Datamyne Inc. ("Datamyne").
-Revenues in the first quarter of 2018 were also positively impacted on a quarter to quarter basis by the strengthening of the British pound sterling and euro compared to the US dollar.
-Operating expenses increased because of the inclusion of a full quarter of 2018 were also negatively impacted on a quarter to quarter to quarter basis by the strengthening expenses in the first quarter of 2018 were also negatively impacted on a quarter to quarter basis by the strengthening of the Canadian dollar compared to the US dollar.
+In the first quarter of 2018, revenues and gross margin were positively impacted by the inclusion of a full quarter of operations from our acquisitions of 4Solutions Information Technology Pty Ltd. ("4Solutions") and Datamyne Inc. ("Datamyne").
+Revenues in the first quarter of 2018 were also positively impacted by the strengthening of the British pound sterling and euro compared to the US dollar.
+Operating expenses increased because of the inclusion of a full quarter of operations from our acquisitions of 4Solutions and Datamyne.
+Operating expenses in the first quarter of 2018 were also negatively impacted by the strengthening of the euro, Swedish krona and British pound sterling and positively impacted by weakening of the Canadian dollar compared to the US dollar.
 Net income was lowered by additional amortization as a result of the acquisitions of 4Solutions and Datamyne in 2017.